-Sunny Side Up – The Benefits of Sunlight and Why Vitamin D is so Important
+Sunny Side Up: The Benefits of Sunlight and Why Vitamin D Matters

-First of all, taking vitamin D helps regulate the amount of calcium and phosphate in the body.
-These are the nutrients needed to keep bones, teeth and muscles healthy.
-Deficiency can lead to bone deformities such as rickets in children, and bone pain caused by a condition called osteomalacia in adults.
+Vitamin D helps regulate the amount of calcium and phosphate in the body.
+These are the nutrients needed to keep bones, teeth, and muscles healthy.
+Deficiency can lead to bone deformities such as rickets in children, and bone pain and weakness in adults.

 It is one of the rare supplements that the National Health Service (NHS) in the UK suggests we all take, with Government advice being that everyone should consider taking a daily vitamin D supplement during the autumn and winter.

-SAD lamps – these are a particular type of bright light, specifically manufactured to help protect against Seasonal Affective Disorder by stimulating the brain to stop making Melatonin.
+SAD lamps are a particular type of bright light, specifically manufactured to help protect against Seasonal Affective Disorder by stimulating the brain to stop making melatonin.

-Get outside even in low light – something is better than nothing!
-Even if the sun is peaking around a cloud, rather than blazing in a bright blue sky, it can still be beneficial to your bone health to get yourself out there for some Vitamin D
+Get outside even in low light.
+Something is better than nothing.
+Even if the sun is only peaking around a cloud rather than blazing in a bright blue sky, it can still benefit your bone health to be out in it.

-Chase the sunshine – if the sun can’t come to you, go to the sun!
-Our desert island trips are the perfect way to recapture the feeling of sun exposure and feel the benefits of that ramped up vitamin.
+Chase the sunshine.
+If the sun cannot come to you, go to the sun.
+Our desert island trips are the perfect way to recapture that feeling of sun on your skin and feel the benefits of ramped-up vitamin D production.

 The surprising thing is, getting sufficient amounts of this vitamin D from foods can be somewhat of a challenge, due to it not being naturally abundant in much of what we eat.
 However, there are certain foods which can contribute to our dietary needs, as well as foods that have vitamin D supplementation.